cemreefe/auto-blog/source/articles/2019/04/09/Why-do-cats-have-nine-lives.md

 ![Cats and their nine lives](image-link)

-*Date | Location* - For centuries, cats have been associated with the mystical notion of having nine lives.
+For centuries, cats have been associated with the mystical notion of having nine lives.
 This fascinating belief has captured the imagination of many, leaving us to ponder the question: Why do cats have nine lives?
 In this article, we will embark on a journey to uncover the origins of this ancient myth and unravel the truth behind it.

 ## Origins of the Myth